 PMS occurs in the second half of a woman’s cycle and can include physical, behavioral and emotional symptoms.

-“Typically, women may have mild symptoms prior to the onset of their period each month, such as breast tenderness, fatigue, bloating and decreased mood,” Giles said.
+“Typically, women may have mild symptoms prior to the onset of their period each month, such as breast soreness (known as cyclical mastalgia), fatigue, bloating and decreased mood,” Giles said.
 “If your symptoms are more severe than that, it could be premenstrual dysphoric disorder, or PMDD, a more severe form of PMS.”

-While your breasts may feel tender during PMS, they can be tender during early pregnancy as well.
+While your breasts may feel tender during PMS, they can be tender during the early stages of pregnancy as well.
 “You may also be pretty fatigued,” Giles added.
 “The key difference between the two, however, is that with pregnancy, your period doesn’t occur.”